uyuni-project/uyuni/README.md

 Manager 30
 [![Build Status Master branch](https://travis-ci.org/SUSE/spacewalk-testsuite-base.svg?branch=manager30)](https://travis-ci.org/SUSE/spacewalk-testsuite-base)

+## Introduction

+Welcome !
+This is the Testsuite to automatically test Suse-Manager/Spacewalk.

 ## How to Contribute.

 #### CREATE always a PR, first against MASTER.
 After that, create a PR for other branches, if needed for backport the feature.